ethany80/PerformanceEngineUI/doc/viz_ref.md

 ```

 # Save Report (Client -> Server)
-Since the client does cannot to modify the available accounts in a report (yet...), only send the visualizations
+Since the client cannot modify the available accounts in a report (yet...), only send the visualizations
 with their scaling and location info.

 `POST /api/save`